geopor/airtable-image-export/README.md

 I'm using Keyboard Maestro to bundle all the commands logically together but it's not necessary.
 Even if you're not using Keyboard Maestro, the structure it provides will help visualize the overall automation.

-Here's how the actual table looks:
+Here's how the actual table looks (click for a larger image):

 <p align="center">
   <img src="https://github.com/geopor/airtable-image-export/blob/main/Airtable-Grid_View.png">